jeannille/cs5610_finalProject_angular_client/README.md

 Website Capbilities: create a user profile, sign in and sign out of a profile, search IMDB's database of movies, save movie objects to your user profile, and fetch your list of favorited movies

+Other Features: Conditionally renders different home page and navigation bar depending on type on if the user is signed in or a guest.
+And conditionally renders components on the homepage and navigation bar based on the type of user, administrative user vs. basic user.
+The administrative user has additional rights to view profile information about all other users and is allowed to add/edit movie titles on the main page from the UI.

 ## Development server